csteinmetz1/ai-audio-startups/README.md

 - [Soundraw](https://soundraw.io) - Freely customize high quality royalty-free music
 - [BandLab](https://www.bandlab.com/?lang=en) - The cloud platform where musicians and fans create music, collaborate, and engage with each other across the globe.
 - [Setmixer](https://www.setmixer.com/) -  Help artists record, mix and master their live shows using a combination of embedded software, signal processing, AI.
+- [TuneFlow](https://tuneflow.com/) - Generate lyrics, melody, drum beats and a lot more, while still being able to edit and mix like any professional DAWs.

 ## Source separation